svphan1/Greatreads-client/README.md

 # and allows teachers to:
 -add/edit/delete books/authors

-Made with React, Semantic-UI, Node.js Express, PostgreSQL, Knex.
+In progress: Made with React, Semantic-UI, Node.js Express, PostgreSQL, Knex.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).